Azure/autorest.python/docs/client/initializing.md

 client = PetsClient(credential=AzureKeyCredential(credential))
 ```

+Currently, we only support generating credentials of type `TokenCredential` and / or `AzureKeyCredential`.
+If you'd like to use your own custom credential,
+you can still pass it in to the client.
+However, you may have to use a custom authentication policy to handle the credential.
+That can also be passed in to the
+client.
+Say your custom credential is called `MyCredential`, and the policy that handles this credential is called `MyAuthenticationPolicy`.
+Initializing your
+client would look something like `client = PetsClient(credential=MyCredential(), authentication_policy=MyAuthenticationPolicy())`, though this of course varies
+based on inputs.

 ## Multi API Client

 Initializing your Multi API client is very similar to initializing a normal client.
 The only difference is there's an added optional